Dman95/SASM/README.txt

 from OBS repository https://build.opensuse.org/package/show/home:Dman95/SASM

 More help info in file help.html
 Also SASM supports doxygen: run "doxygen configfile" to generate documentation.
+In this documentation you can also find a small developer guide which includes information about adding new assemblers and languages support.

 Copyright © 2013 Dmitriy Manushin